The Good Witch of the West: Characters

 Edilin is Firiel's mother.
 She was a duchess of high standing in the royal court and a candidate to become the next queen of Astrea.
-She disappeared along with her touchstone, a very valuable neckless now in Firiel's possession.
+She disappeared along with her touchstone, a very valuable necklace now in Firiel's possession.
 Adel and Eusis recognize the necklace from a picture on the wall of their father's study.
 She is seen in flashback to have been very similar to Firel - a smart, somewhat rebellious young woman who was willing to throw away everything for love.
 After running away, she changed her name to Yuna (a feminine alter-name for Astrea which means "my one and only").

 Media

 Novel

-There are eight novels out for Nishi no Yoki Majo released from September 25, 1997 to May 25, 2003.
+There are eight novels out for Nishi no Yoki Majo released from September 25, 1997, to May 25, 2003.
 The last three novels are side stories.
 The series was authored by Noriko Ogiwara.
 It was published by Chuokoron-Shinsha.
 It was licensed for English language release in North America by Tokyopop.